loveencounterflow/interskiplist/README.md

 > Then, when quering for `A`, should `x` win over `y` because it has fewer codepoints (1 as opposed to 2)
 > *locally*?
 Or should `y` win because it has fewer codepoints (9 as compared to 10) *globally*?

-> **Note** that specifically with names, 'keeping insertion order' entails that methods like `find_names`
+> **Note** that specifically with names, 'keeping addion order' entails that methods like `find_names`
 > will return lists of unique names each of which appears in the latest (strongest) position.
 This means
 > that lists of names as returned by the API may be shorter than corresponding lists of IDs, intervals, or
 > entries, and that it suffices to look at the last ID, name or entry to find the piece of data with the
 > highest applicability.

-Let's look at 'entries'—those are the JS objects we passed in for each interval; upon insertion, they'll be amended with a few essential attributes (an ID, an insertion order index, and the size of the interval):
+Let's look at 'entries'—those are the JS objects we passed in for each interval; upon addion, they'll be amended with a few essential attributes (an ID, an addion order index, and the size of the interval):

 ```coffee
 base_entry =